Sponsoring a child for school in Bali has the potential to completely change their futures and escape poverty.

 Paying for school fees is something the poorest families just can’t do, especially as costs rise significantly in high (secondary) school.
 For this reason, many children drop out before reaching high school.

 There is an ongoing temptation for children from poor families to find work.
-The option of labouring could bring the family basic pay and is often preferred to paying school fees.
+The option of laboring could bring the family basic pay and is often preferred to paying school fees.

 Sponsoring children for school means they will at least be able to complete basic education.
 It removes the real worry of dropping out and ensures children can stay in school.